-Only ICFMP BE #3 was used to assess predictions of smoke concentration.
+Only ICFMP BE #3 has been used to assess predictions of smoke concentration.
 For these tests, the smoke yield was specified as one of the input parameters.
-A summary of the results is shown in Figure 6-7.
-There are two obvious trends in the results: first, the predicted concentrations are about 50% higher than the measured in the open-door tests.
-Second, the predicted concentrations are as much as six times the measured concentrations in the closed-door tests.
-The experimental uncertainty for these measurements has been estimated to be 33% (see Volume 2).
-It may be possible to explain the open-door results in terms of uncertainty in the measurement and the specified smoke yield, but the closed-door tests cannot be explained in these terms.
+A summary of the results is shown in Figure 6-6.
+There are two obvious trends in the results: first, the predicted concentrations are about 50 % higher than the measured in the open door tests.
+Second, the predicted concentrations are as much as six times the measured concentrations in the closed door tests.
+The experimental uncertainty for these measurements has been estimated to be 33 % (see Volume 7).
+It may be possible to explain the open door results in terms of uncertainty in the measurement and the specified smoke yield, but the closed door tests cannot be explained in these terms.

-Assuming that the mixture fraction model is valid, at least for the open-door tests, it can be assumed that virtually all of the carbon atoms in the fuel are transported either by the CO2 or the soot (with relatively small amounts in the CO, unburned hydrocarbons, etc.).
-It can also be assumed that the soot (smoke) and CO2 are transported together with no significant separation or reaction.
-If these assumptions are true, there is no reason to expect the predicted smoke concentration to be roughly 50% higher than the measured value unless the soot yield uncertainty and the measurement uncertainty combine to cause it.
-Indeed, in Figure A-30 the predicted CO concentrations, also based on a fixed yield, do not exhibit the same behavior as the smoke predictions in either the open or closed-door tests.
+Assuming that the mixture fraction model is valid, at least for the open door tests, it can be assumed that virtually all of the carbon atoms in the fuel are transported either by the CO_2 or the soot (with relatively small amounts in the CO, unburned hydrocarbons, etc.).
+It can also be assumed that the soot (smoke) and CO_2 are transported together with no significant separation or reaction.
+If these assumptions are true, there is no reason to expect the predicted smoke concentration to be roughly 50 % higher than the measured value unless the soot yield uncertainty and the measurement uncertainty combine to cause it.

-The difference between model and experimental predictions of smoke concentration is far more pronounced in the closed-door tests.
-Given that the oxygen, carbon dioxide, and carbon monoxide predictions are no worse in the closed-door tests, there is evidence that the smoke does not behave like the other exhaust gases, or that there are flaws in the data reduction for closed-door (i.e., under-ventilated) fires.
-Consider, for example, Figure 6-8, which shows the smoke and oxygen concentrations for a closed-door test with no ventilation (Test 8).
-The HRR is ramped up to 1,190 kW in 176 seconds, followed by 434 seconds of steady burning and then a rapid shutdown of the fuel supply.
-Assuming a 1.5% smoke yield, no smoke loss, and a uniform distribution of smoke throughout the compartment, the maximum smoke concentration ought to be about 360 mg/m3.
-FDS does allow for smoke to escape through leakage paths; thus, it predicts a lower peak concentration at the measurement location, about 300 mg/m3, at about 10 minutes after ignition when the fuel is shut off.
-The measured smoke concentration peaks at 100 mg/m3 at about 8 minutes and then decreases.
-At about this same time, the oxygen concentration near the fire drops to about 15%, at which point the fire becomes under-ventilated, and the combustion chemistry presumably changes.
+The difference between model and experiment is far more pronounced in the closed door tests.
+Given that the oxygen and carbon dioxide predictions are no worse in the closed door tests, there is evidence that the smoke does not behave like the other exhaust gases, or that there are flaws in the data reduction for closed door (i.e. under-ventilated) fires.
+Consider, for example, Figure 6-7, which shows the smoke and oxygen concentration for a closed door test with no ventilation (Test 8).
+The HRR is ramped up to 1190 kW in 176 s, followed by 434 s of steady burning and then a rapid shut down of the fuel supply.
+Assuming a 1.5 % smoke yield, no smoke loss, and a uniform distribution of smoke throughout the compartment, the maximum smoke concentration ought to be about 360 mg/m3.
+FDS does allow for smoke to escape through leakage paths, thus, it predicts a lower peak concentration at the measurement location, about 300 mg/m3, at about 10 min after ignition when the fuel is shut off.
+The measured smoke concentration peaks at 100 mg/m^3 at about 8 min and then decreases.
+At about this same time, the oxygen concentration near the fire drops to about 15 %, at which point the fire becomes under-ventilated and the combustion chemistry presumably changes.
 Curiously, the smoke production rate appears to decrease as the fire becomes more oxygen-starved, or possibly the optical properties of the smoke change, leading to a misleading measurement of the smoke mass per unit volume.